The best degrees for Gen Z offer financial stability and are in growing fields like tech, healthcare, and sustainability.

 Best Education, Training, and Library Degrees for Gen Z.

-Employment in education, training and library occupations is projected to grow faster than the average for all jobs and increase 5% from 2019 to 2029.
+Employment in education, training, and library occupations is projected to grow faster than the average for all jobs and increase by 7% from 2021 to 2031.
 The two fast-growing jobs in education and training are Postsecondary Teachers and Training and Development Managers.

-Employment of Librarians and Library Media Specialists is also expected to grow faster than average at 5% percent from 2019 to 2029.
+Employment of Librarians and Library Media Specialists is also expected to grow faster than average at 6% percent from 2021 to 2031.
 The traditional role of the librarian will continue in schools and public libraries.
 Like many other fields, the area of growth is at the intersection of technology and library science.
 Library Science is growing to partner with Information Science, creating new roles like Digital Librarian and degrees in Digital Library Science.
-This field is not just books anymore!
+This field is not just for books anymore!
 It includes databases and digital collections of all different media formations.
 For Gen Z students interested n technology and library science, there is still a great career path in Library Science.

 Best Engineering Degrees for Gen Z.

-Gen Z students interested in engineering should look at the fastest growing engineering jobs.
+Gen Z students interested in engineering should look at the fastest-growing engineering jobs.
 Industrial Engineer employment is growing faster than the average rate of 10%.
-Industrial engineers find ways to produce a product or service more efficiently, control costs, and eliminate wastefulness in production processes.
-Industrial engineers engage in activities that are useful to various businesses, governments, and nonprofits.
+These engineers find ways to produce a product or service more efficiently, control costs, and eliminate wastefulness in production processes.
+Additionally, Industrial Engineers engage in activities that are useful to various businesses, governments, and nonprofits.
 The versatility of their skill set allows them to work in a variety of different areas.

 Best Media & Communication Degrees for Gen Z.